Saint of Killers: Personality

 The Saint of Killers, though supremely powerful and feared, suffers with an explosive temper, which has been triggered through insolence or disrespect, of which the latter was seen when he slew the Devil.
 His resolve and vengeance were so strong that during the events of Ratwater he was killing indiscriminately, with children dying at his hand.
-However, perhaps due to his longevity and realisation of "damning himself", he begins to show leniency in certain areas, for example, he will not necessarily kill unless provoked.
+However, perhaps due to his longevity and realization of "damning himself", he begins to show leniency in certain areas, for example, he will not necessarily kill unless provoked.
 He too has shown new-found compassion and awareness when he learns of information pertaining to his family from Custer, by which he was approaching the role of an anti-hero.
 From his radically altered perspective, which awakens when he learns of God's purpose and when he fulfills his vengeance, almost all human concerns appear pointless and without obvious merit, to which he sleeps.

 Custer once stated, "Before the world shook to the thunder of his guns, there was yet some good in his heart: and that was the tragedy."
 While Jesse acknowledged the Saint's "ten long years" of attempting to change from his past during the Civil War; he trembled when Custer brought up the events of Ratwater, and he too has shown aspects of compassion through mercy killing.